bAndie91/tools/descriptions.md

 | [2opml](user-tools/2opml) | Convert list of URLs to OPML.
 | [a8e](user-tools/a8e) | Abbreviate words in the input stream
 | [adr2html](user-tools/adr2html) | Convert Opera Hostlist 2.0 bookmarks to HTML
+| [args2env](user-tools/args2env) | Turns command arguments into environment variables and executes command with the remained arguments
+| [args2stdin](user-tools/args2stdin) | Turns command arguments into input stream on STDIN
 | [asterisk-log-separator](user-tools/asterisk-log-separator) | Split up Asterisk PBX log file into multiple files based on which process wrote each part
 | [awk-cut](user-tools/awk-cut) | Select fields from input stream with awk
 | [base58](user-tools/base58) | Encode to (decode from) Base58
 | [base64url](user-tools/base64url) | Encode to (decode from) Base64-URL encoding
 | [bencode2json](user-tools/bencode2json) | Convert Bencode (BitTorrent's loosely structured data) to JSON
+| [body](user-tools/body) | Skip everything in the input stream up the the first empty line (usual end-of-header marker) and echo the rest
 | [cdexec](user-tools/cdexec) | Run a given command in the given directory
 | [chattr-cow](user-tools/chattr-cow) | try hard to enable Copy-on-Write attribute on files
 | [chattr-nocow](user-tools/chattr-nocow) | try hard to disable Copy-on-Write attribute on files